Last update: 2021-10-12

 - Support people must be approved prior to your appointment, follow all screening protocols, and practice all masking and social distancing requirements in waiting areas and exam rooms.
 Visitors are not yet permitted.

-- Parents bringing children to pediatrics or pediatric rehabilitation appointments are allowed to bring 1 sibling visitor – masked or draped appropriately – when childcare issues make it difficult to bring only the child receiving care.
-Physical distancing must be followed.
+- Physical distancing must be followed.
 Physician discretion should be used and will supersede this guidance.
-Further, parents/guardians may bring 1 support person for appointments of children up to 2 years of age.
+Further, 2 parents/guardians may attend appointments of children up to 2 years of age.

 - For obstetric visits, the expectant mother may bring one adult support person to her visits.
 No children are permitted.